HL7/davinci-pas/fsh/ig-data/input/pagecontent/specification.md

 This IG treats everything that happens beyond the defined operations endpoint receiving the FHIR bundle as a black box.
 This black box includes any business associate(s), clearinghouse(s), payers, contracted review entities,  and other intermediaries that may be involved in the PA request and response.
 It is up to that black box to ensure that any regulatory requirements are met and to perform all processing within the allowed timeframe.

 #### Prior authorization response
 The response to the prior authorization is processed in the reverse order as the request.
 The system is responsible for converting the ASC X12N 278 response into a FHIR [Bundle](StructureDefinition-profile-pas-response-bundle.html).
 The Bundle SHALL start with a [ClaimResponse](StructureDefinition-profile-claimresponse.html) entry that contains information mapped from the 278 response.
 As well, just like for the prior authorization request, additional Bundle entries must be present for all resources referenced by the ClaimResponse or descendent references.
-When converting additional Bundle entries, the conversion process SHOULD ensure that only one resource is created for a given combination of content.
+When converting additional Bundle entries, the conversion process SHALL ensure that only one resource is created for a given combination of content.
 E.g. if the same Practitioner information is referenced in multiple places, only one Practitioner instance should be created - referenced from multiple places as appropriate.
 When echoing back resources that are the same as were present in the prior authorization request, the system SHALL ensure that the same fullUrl and resource identifiers are used in the response as appeared in the request.

 It is possible that the incoming prior authorization Bundle can not be processed due to validation errors or other non-business-errors.
 In these instances, the receiving system SHALL return OperationOutcome intances that detail why the Bundle could not be processed and no ClaimResponse will be returned.
 These errors are NOT the errors that are detected by the system processing the request and that can be conveyed in a ClaimResponse via the error capability.